 types of funds.
 Most of the Funds are restricted to a specific

 purpose.
-This page deals with the guidelines for the
+This page focuses on the guidelines for the

-Foundation’s Unrestricted Grants.
+Foundation’s Statewide Greatest Needs Fund.
 Applications for a grant from

 the regional community endowment funds are available from the local

-For your convenience, we provide an optional checklist to
+For your convenience, we provide a recommended checklist to

 follow.
 Click Here!